-(5) "Independent provider" means a non-agency, self-employed person approved by the Ohio office of medical assistance to provide services who does not employ, either directly or through contract, anyone else to provide the services.
+(5) "Independent provider" means a non-agency, self-employed person approved by the Ohio department of medicaid to provide services who does not employ, either directly or through contract, anyone else to provide the services.

 (6) "Individual" means a person with a developmental disability or for the purposes of giving, refusing to give, or withdrawing consent for services, his or her guardian in accordance with section 5126.043 of the Revised Code or other person authorized to give consent.

 (7) "Individual service plan" means the written description of services, supports, and activities to be provided to an individual.

 (8) "Service and support administrator" means a person, regardless of title, employed by or under contract with a county board to perform the functions of service and support administration and who holds the appropriate certification in accordance with rule 5123:2-5-02 of the Administrative Code.

 (9) "Service documentation" means all records and information on one or more documents, including documents that may be created or maintained in electronic software programs, created and maintained contemporaneously with the delivery of services, and kept in a manner as to fully disclose the nature and extent of services delivered that shall include the items delineated in paragraph (E) of this rule to validate payment for medicaid services.